aspose-slides/Aspose.Slides-API-References/content/net/english/aspose.slides/ishapecollection/insertautoshape/_index.md

 ## InsertAutoShape(int, ShapeType, float, float, float, float, bool) {#insertautoshape_1}

-Creates a new AutoShape and inserts it to the collection at the specified index.
-Note: the type of the shape will be determined by the shapeType parameter.
+Creates a new auto shape and inserts it into the shape collection at the specified index, optionally initializing it with default template styling.

 ```csharp
 public IAutoShape InsertAutoShape(int index, ShapeType shapeType, float x, float y, float width,